 How should this medicine be used?

 - Place one of the dosing cards from the package on a flat surface so that you can read the print.
-If the print is backward, flip the dosing card over.

 - Hold the end of the dosing card with your fingertips, and rinse and dry the card.
 Store the dosing card until next use, out of reach of children.
 Do not share the dosing card with another person.